xarial/codestack/solidworks-api/getting-started/inter-process-communication/invoke-add-in-functions/in-process-invoking/index.md

 Add-in class

-{% include_relative face-indexer/FaceIndexerAddIn.cs.codesnippet %}
+{% code-snippet { file-name: face-indexer/FaceIndexerAddIn.cs } %}

 ### FaceIndexerAddInApi.cs

 API object definition.

-{% include_relative face-indexer/FaceIndexerAddInApi.cs.codesnippet %}
+{% code-snippet { file-name: face-indexer/FaceIndexerAddInApi.cs } %}

 This add-in exposes the API for 3rd parties. *IndexFaces* method is an out-of-process API call and can be used with the following snippet: